The state of New Mexico provides several veteran benefits. This page explains those benefits.

-Any veteran rated 100% service-connected disabled, qualifies for a free lifetime small game hunting and fishing license in the State of New Mexico.
+Any veteran rated 100% service-connected disabled is eligible for a free lifetime New Mexico small-game hunting and fishing license.

 Reduced-Fee Hunting & Fishing License for Disabled Veterans

 Temporary Hunting & Fishing Licenses for Active-Duty

 Any active duty military personnel, National Guard or Reserve member who is a legally domiciled resident of New Mexico can apply for a temporary active duty fishing or small game hunting license.
 Applicants must show proof of residency and not claim residency elsewhere.
 Applicants may also apply if they are on active duty outside the state but are currently on leave in New Mexico for not more than 30 days.